-To become a veterinary imaging technologist, you need to work at a large veterinary practice to learn how to use radiographic and ultrasound equipment from the veterinarian and other technologists.
+To become a veterinary imaging technologist, you need to work at a School of Veterinary Medicine or large veterinary practice to learn how to use radiographic, ultrasound, CT and MRI equipment from the veterinarian and other technologists.
 Ideally the practice should employ or consult with an American College of Veterinary Radiology (ACVR) board-certified radiologist.
-Also you should attend radiology and ultrasound continuing education seminars and classes.
-Once trained, you may be asked to perform radiographic and/or ultrasound examinations on animals under the supervision of a veterinarian.
+Also you should attend radiology, ultrasound, CT and MRI continuing education seminars and classes.
+Once trained, you may be asked to help perform radiographic, ultrasound, CT, and MRI examinations on animals under the supervision of a veterinarian and/or an ACVR board-cetiified radiologist..

 How do I become a veterinary radiation oncology technologist?